 Guide to the Law for Freelancers in the United States

 If you are a freelancer (aka independent contractor, subcontractor, contract worker, gig worker, consultant, etc.), you are essentially your own small business, and generally the law treats you as a business, not as an employee.
-So in general the employment laws don’t apply to you (unless your “client” is misclassifying you as an independent contractor – see below).
+So in general the employment laws don’t apply to you (unless the hiring party is misclassifying you as an independent contractor – see below).
 But business laws usually do apply.

 How do I know which laws apply to me?
 Is it based on where the client is or where I am?

-So for example, if you live in New York State, which has the Freelance Isn’t Free Act, you can benefit from the protections of this law.
-Or if your client is based in New York State, but you are not, you may also be able to enforce the law against that client.
+So for example, if you live in New York City, which has the Freelance Isn’t Free Act, you can benefit from the protections of this law.
+Los Angeles recently passed its own Freelance Isn’t Free Act, which only applies when both the freelancer and client are located within the city.